-1.1.
-General.
-Affirm (itself or through its affiliates or bank partners) offers certain consumer payment options (collectively, “Affirm Products”) through Affirm’s proprietary financial platform and related application programming interfaces (“APIs”), virtual card networks, and other technology and access solutions (collectively, the “Services”).
-Merchant desires to use certain Services to market and offer Affirm Products to its customers to enable such customers to purchase Merchant’s goods and services (“Merchant Products”).
-Affirm authorizes Merchant to use the Services specified in an Order Form or as otherwise agreed by the Parties in accordance with the Agreement.
-A “Customer” is any person who applies to use the Services or who uses the Services to purchase Merchant Products.
-As between the Parties, Customer underwriting and credit decisioning will be determined by Affirm in its sole discretion.
+1.1 General.
+Affirm (itself or through its affiliates or bank partners) offers certain products and services (collectively, “Affirm Products”) through Affirm’s proprietary platform and related application programming interfaces (“APIs”), virtual card networks, and other technology and access solutions (collectively, the “Services”).
+Merchant desires to use certain Services to market and offer Affirm Products to its customers, which may, among other activities described in the applicable Order Form or Affirm Service Terms, enable such customers to purchase Merchant’s goods and services (“Merchant Products”).
+Merchant may use the Services in accordance with the Agreement.
+A “Customer” is any person who applies to use the Services or who uses the Services in accordance with this Agreement.
+A “Representative” of each Party means its employees, personnel, contractors, representatives or agents, including, In-Store Personnel and Telesales Personnel.

 1.2 Authorized Channels.
-Merchant agrees that the rights and obligations set forth in the Agreement will apply to all Merchant Sites listed or referenced in an Order Form, any additional URLs, and other channels, which may include physical retail locations and telesales systems (each, a “Channel”), in which the Parties agree to market and offer the Services.
+The rights and obligations set forth in the Agreement will apply to all Merchant Sites listed in an Order Form, any additional URLs, and other channels, which may include physical retail locations and telesales systems (each, a “Channel”), in which the Parties will market and offer the Services.
 Merchant may make the Services available on a new URL or through a new Channel only with prior approval from Affirm.
-Any marketing and offering of the Services through an approved Channel will be conducted in accordance with applicable Affirm Policies and Service Terms.
+Any marketing and offering of the Services through an approved Channel will be conducted in accordance with the applicable Affirm Service Terms.
 Merchant may not change the ownership or control of any Merchant Site and subsequently offer Affirm’s Services without Affirm’s prior approval.

 1.3 Territories.
-The Services will only be available in those territories authorized by Affirm for the applicable Product (each, a “Territory”) as set forth in the applicable Affirm Policies and Service Terms.
+The Services will only be available in those territories authorized by Affirm for the applicable Product (each, a “Territory”) as set forth in the applicable Affirm Service Terms.

 2. Intellectual Property; License Grants.